abderrahmanskiredj/DarijaBanking/README.md

 | FacebookAI/xlm-roberta-base                   | AbderrahmanSkiredj1/banking_eng_fr_ar_xlm               | English, French, Arabic                 |
 | FacebookAI/xlm-roberta-base                   | AbderrahmanSkiredj1/banking_eng_fr_xlm                  | English, French                         |

 The models listed are currently private, except for the model AbderrahmanSkiredj1/BERTouch which is public, but you can send a request if you would like to gain access to them.
+The dataset is openly available at https://huggingface.co/datasets/AbderrahmanSkiredj1/DarijaBanking